 Morning: Start your journey at the Tennessee Welcome Center (119 N. Riverside Drive).
 Inside, you’ll find a stunning statue of B.B.
 King playing his beloved guitar, Lucille.
 It’s the perfect introduction to the man whose music changed the world.

 Afternoon: Visit the Blues Hall of Fame, just steps away from Beale Street.
-This museum dives deep into the history of blues music, with exhibits featuring King and his contemporaries.
-Don’t miss seeing memorabilia from his career, including awards and recordings.
+Stop for a photo with the statue of Bobby 'Blue' Bland at the intersection of S. Main St and Martin Luther King Ave.
+Your next statue will be as you enter the Blues Hall of Fame.
+A statue of Little Milton sits on a bench in the same style as his Think Of Me album cover.
+Inside, the museum dives deep into the history of blues music, with exhibits featuring all the greats.
+Don’t miss seeing memorabilia from King's career, including awards and recordings.

 Evening: Return to Beale Street for live music—after all, it’s where B.B. earned his nickname, the “Beale Street Blues Boy.”
 Catch a show at one of the historic clubs or at B.B.
 King’s Blues Club to end the night on a high note.
 Prior to club hopping, head up the back stairways of B.B.
 King's Blues Club for all the speakeasy vibes at Itta Bena, the restaurant upstairs named after King’s Mississippi birthplace.